-The Serum Metabolome database allows users to browse the data in different views, Metabolites, Concentrations and Diseases.
+The Serum Metabolome database is integrated into the Human Metabolome Database (HMDB), allowing users to browse the data in different views, Metabolites, Concentrations and Diseases.
 Users can see the basic information of the compounds, the concentrations of the compounds and the conditions associated with these concentrations.
-The Serum Metabolome database also supports extensive text, sequence, chemical structure and relational query searches.
-The Download button provides links to collected sequence, image and text files associated with the Serum Metabolome Database.
+The Human Metabolome Database also supports extensive text, sequence, chemical structure and relational query searches.
+The Download button provides links to collected sequence, image and text files.

 The Serum Metabolome database is supported by David Wishart, Departments of Computing Science & Biological Sciences, University of Alberta.